Card Counting The Tarot: changing direction

-E: It is impossible to convey my gratitude for your assistance in words, so please receive it energetically.
+E: It is impossible to convey my gratitude for your help in words, so please receive it energetically.

 P: I’m just grateful I am making sense.

-P: Now we have figured out more or less what might be going on, we need to figure out a chronology.
+P: Now we have figured out about what might be going on, we need to figure out a chronology.